Ilemni/AnimLib/README.md

 `AnimationController` is the controller for all animations, and stores current animation data for the player.
 This also controls how animations are played.
 Your `AnimationControllers` types are collected by `AnimLibMod` and are constructed during player initialization.
 There exists one instance per player.
 You can only have one class derived from `AnimationController`.

 `AnimationController` has one abstract member, and that is `Update()`
 - `Update()` is where you will put the logic for choosing what track is played.
-In here you will make one call per `Update()` loop to the method `IncrementFrame()`.
+In here you will make one call per `Update()` loop to the method `PlayTrack()`.
 For this you will specify the track to play.
 If the track is the same as it was previously, the track plays normally.
 - Example code for `Update()` can be found in the Xmldoc for [AnimationController.Update()](AnimLibMod/Animations/AnimationController.cs).

 For an example of an AnimationController, see [OriMod's implementation](https://github.com/TwiliChaos/OriMod/blob/e5a0eabbe973fd24995ef6740ea3f7ebfcd04651/Animations/OriAnimationController.cs#L1).